paykkos-demos/tele-ide/README.md

 # tele-ide

 **tele-ide** is a Node.js based Command-Line Interface (CLI) Integrated Development Environment designed to seamlessly integrate with local Large Language Models (LLMs) hosted via [LM Studio](https://lmstudio.ai/).
-It offers developers a powerful, interactive terminal-based coding experience enhanced by AI assistance right from their local environment.
+It's aim is to offers developers a powerful, interactive terminal-based coding experience enhanced by AI assistance right from their local environment.

+But currenlty it's still in development and not ready for production use.

 ---